oopsmonk/documentation/client-libraries/1.5/introduction/overview.md

 ## Multi Libraries

-Multi Libraries are libraries written in Rust and bindet to many other languages like C, Python, Node.js, Java, or WebAssembly(WASM).
+Multi Libraries are libraries written in Rust with bindings available in other languages like C, Python, Node.js, Java, or WebAssembly(WASM); Allowing you to utilize this library in the language of your choice.

 ### **Official support** ###